Difference Between Accrual vs Deferral

 - Accrual of revenue entry is passed by the business to book all the revenue at once.
 Deferral of revenue is generally referring to the spread over of revenue over time.
 Same is the case with expenses as well

-- When a business pass adjusting entry of accrual it leads to cash receipt and expenditure.
+- When a business passes an adjusting entry of accrual, it leads to cash receipt and expenditure.
 Deferral is recognition of receipts and payments after actual cash transaction has occurred

 - Deferral of revenue leads to the creation of a liability as it is in most of the cases is treated as unearned revenue.
 On the other hand, accrual of revenue leads to the creation of asset mostly in the form of accounts receivables